D-Robotics/rdk_doc_en/docs/linux_development/environment_build.md

 ## Compile hobot-xxx packages

-The hobot-xxx packages are the source code and configuration of Debian packages maintained by Horizon.
+The hobot-xxx packages are the source code and configuration of Debian packages maintained by D-Robotics.
 After downloading the source code, you can execute `mk_debs.sh` to rebuild the Debian packages.

 The help information is as follows: